Toggle: English / Spanish

 Liver hemangioma; Hemangioma of the liver; Cavernous hepatic hemangioma; Infantile hemangioendothelioma; Multinodular hepatic hemangiomatosis

-Some hemangiomas may cause bleeding or interfere with organ function, depending on their location.
-Most cavernous hemangiomas do not produce symptoms.
-In rare cases, a cavernous hemangioma may rupture.
+Some hemangiomas may cause bleeding or interfere with organ function.
+Most do not produce symptoms.
+In rare cases, the hemangioma may rupture.

 Babies with benign infantile hemangioendothelioma may have: